 The face-to-face initiation between Master Dodd and his servant Quail is unbelievably moving, with Hoffman and Phoenix delivering their best performances to date.

-Based on the story of Scientology founder L. Ron Hubbard, you never understand whether Mr Dodd fully believes in what he is preaching.
+Throughout the film, based on the story of Scientology founder L Ron Hubbard, you never understand whether Mr Dodd fully believes in what he is preaching.
 Pushed by a fanatic wife (Amy Adams) and daughter, a man on the brink of losing himself finds the love of his life and a reason to go on.

-Anger, drama, fanaticism, sexual tension and beautiful 70mm wide-shots, The Master is a masterpiece.
-Praise for Jonny Greenwood’s score.
+Anger, drama, fanaticism, sexual tension, beautiful 70mm wide-shots and a stunning score: The Master is a masterpiece.

 Filippo L’Astorina, the Editor